SB-GLOBAL-SE/SquadToScale/Migration-Script-DB/README.md

 The following Zephyr Squad Entities are migrated to Zephyr Scale:

 - Test Cases
+   - Zephyr Squad Test Cases are mapped 1 to 1 to Zephyr Scale Test Cases.
 - Test Steps
+   - Zephyr Squad Test Steps are mapped 1 to 1 to Zephyr Scale Test Steps, on the associated Test Case.
 - Cycles
+   - Zephyr Squad Test Cycles are NOT mapped 1 to 1 to Zephyr Scale Test Cycles.
+Find out more in (#cycle-differences)
 - Test Executions
+   - Zephyr Squad Test Executions are mapped 1 to 1 to Zephyr Scale Test Executions.
-- Attachments from Test Cases, Steps and Executions
+- Attachments for Test Cases, Steps and Executions

 ## Properties setup